 Next up on the east side was the Wallington Brewery.
 This was one of the main industries of Wallington's past, which went on to become a building yard.
 This lasted until 2007 when it was re-built as Clifton Mews.
 The brewery itself moved to the junction with what was called Wallington Drift Road, by where the White Horse pub now is.
 Its spirit lives on in a new estate called The Maltings.

 Wallington Drift Road originally ran all the way to Paradise Lane, near Eastern Way.
 It provided access to Wallington Lodge and the chalk pit.
-Fort Wallington blocked the path of Drift Road was built in 1874, so a link road (now called Military Road) was built instead, but this was primarily for the military.
-The end of Drift Road became a tiny stub, which provided access to the water works.
+Fort Wallington blocked the path of Drift Road after it was built in 1874, so a link road (now called Military Road) was built instead, but this was primarily for the military.
+It effectively became cut off when the motorway opened, and was purchased by Fareham Urban District Council to stop the War Office blocking it off.
+The end of Drift Road had become a tiny stub, which provides access to the water works.

-This junction also hosts the footbridge through to the tannery, which would have been a large employer for people in the cottages nearby.
+Back at the junction of North Wallington and Drift Road, there is also the footbridge through to the tannery, which would have been a large employer for people in the cottages nearby.
 It has been rebuilt several times as the flood wall has been reinforced; its old shape was blamed partly for the notorious 2000 flood.
 The wall had to be repaired after it cracked in 2014, sparking an evacuation and a national news story.
 Opposite the 18th century cottages was where the Wallington bus used to wait, before it became too big and too expensive to run through a mostly car-driving area.
 Opposite number 49 would have been another footbridge to the other side.

 The next row of cottages, including North End Cottages, is thought to have once housed smugglers.
 After these was once an access road to allotment gardens at the top of the hill, which went on to become Riverside Avenue in the early 1960s.
 This includes another row of houses built on a privately owned spur of North Wallington, built to allow the houses to be built on the steep embankment, and perhaps a bit of 1960s thinking for fear North Wallington was going to become an unpleasant stream of lorries.